The PayPal APIs are HTTP-based RESTful APIs that use OAuth 2.0 for authorization. API request and response bodies are formatted in JSON.

 Obtain payment for a previously authorized payment.

-The marketplace model where the PayPal seller rather than the partner assumes financial liability.
+The partner model where the PayPal seller rather than the partner assumes financial liability.

 A command-line tool that lets you send HTTP requests and receive responses.

-An individual or company that purchases goods or services on a PayPal for Marketplaces venue.
+An individual or company that purchases goods or services on a PayPal for Partners venue.
 Also called a buyer, consumer, or sender.

 The release of funds by PayPal to a seller's bank account.